 Endowed with stunning waterfalls, rapids, underground rivers, limestone caves, hot springs, a sunken lake, and the Kabompo Gorge – the source of the acclaimed Zambezi river – this hidden paradise of Zambia is well worth exploring.

-Although the park itself does not offer any accommodation, areas surrounding the park, like Kabompo offer a variety of options in close proximity to the park.
+Although the park itself does not offer any accommodation, surrounding areas like Kabompo offer a variety of options in close proximity.